 Never be late for a meeting again!
 With Reminder Messages, you can program your endpoint, up to 24 hours in advance, to alert you at a specified time.
-At the programmed time, the reminder message signals you with eight short tones, and your display shows the message.
-If you are on a call, you still hear the tones, and the message displays for ten seconds.
-Then the display returns after you hang up.
-(Reminder displays interrupt, but do not affect, programming.)
+At the programmed time, the reminder message signals you with eight short tones.
+If you are on a call, you still hear the tones.

 Your telephone system can have up to 20 different reminder messages, each of which can be changed by the system administrator, installer, or programmer.
 Your trainer or system administrator will give you a list of reminder messages for your system.
-For convenience, you should update the following default list.
+For convenience, you should update the following default list